-As the ratio is greater than 1, it indicates that the company is performing well and enjoying the goodwill
+As the ratio is greater than 1, the company is performing well and enjoying goodwill.

 Determine the Value of the Company

-It is used to determine the value of the company so as to evaluate whether the securities are overvaluedOvervaluedOvervalued Stocks refer to stocks having more current market value than their real earning potential or the P/E Ratio.
+It is used to determine the company’s value to evaluate whether the securities are overvaluedOvervaluedOvervalued Stocks refer to stocks having more current market value than their real earning potential or the P/E Ratio.
 Overvaluation of stocks might occur due to illogical decision making or deterioration in a Company’s financial health. or undervalued.

 Valuation of Company or Goodwill

 It is commonly used in the valuation of a company in case of sale or absorption of the company to determine the true value.
 It is also used in determining theGoodwill valuation is the systematic evaluation of the goodwill of the company to be shown in the balance of the company under the head intangible assets and top methods to value include Average Profits Method, Capitalization Method, weighted average profit method and the Super Profits Method. value of goodwillValue Of GoodwillGoodwill valuation is the systematic evaluation of the goodwill of the company to be shown in the balance of the company under the head intangible assets and top methods to value include Average Profits Method, Capitalization Method, weighted average profit method and the Super Profits Method. as if the ratio is greater than 1; it shows that the company has goodwill, and because of it, the company is earning well.